WordPress/hosting-handbook/tests.md

 ### Reporter

-The Runner tests generates some reports related to a bot user (a hosting company), and this captures and displays those test results at the [Host Test Result](https://make.wordpress.org/hosting/test-results/) page.
+The Runner tests generates a report with the test results related to a bot user (a hosting company), and this captures and displays those test results at the [Host Test Result](https://make.wordpress.org/hosting/test-results/) page.

 ## Try the PHPUnit Test Runner